bclittleua/BE-Disco/hook/README.md

 8. Save the file by typing `ctrl+x` to close, and press `y` and `enter` to save.
 9. To test, type:
    - `python hook.py "hello world!"`
    - NOTE: you must be in the /bin folder to call the file like this.
-If you are not in the /bin folder you must specify the path to the file
+If you are not in the /bin folder you must specify the path to the file like so:
      - `python /home/admin/bin/hook.py "hello world!"`

 If you did everything right, your message should post to the channel you specified in Discord.